BasedLukas/BasedLukas.github.io/source/_posts/gzip.md

       	/  \
       B:2  C:1
 ```

-Our frequency table now looks like this:
+The frequency table updates to:

 ```
 D:4
 E:5
 ABC:6
 ```

-We then select D and E to form:
+Next, we select D and E to form:

 ```
    DE: 9
    /  \
  D:4  E:5
 ```

-Our updated frequency table is:
+This leads to an updated frequency table:

 ```
 ABC:6
 DE:9
 ```

-As we only have two elements left, we create our final tree using all the mini trees generated during the process:
+With just two elements left, we can construct our final tree using all the mini trees generated so far:

 {% raw %}
 <center>
 <img src="huffman.jpeg" alt="huffman tree">
-<p><small>completed huffman tree</small></p>
+<p><small>The completed Huffman Tree</small></p>
 </center>
 {% endraw %}

-Finally, we assign codes for each letter: left = 0 and right = 1.
-For example, the code for D is 10.
-Starting at the root, we first move to the right and then to the left to arrive at D. The beauty of this system is that we don't need to specify when one code ends and the next begins.
-You simply stop whenever you reach a leaf.
-Consequently, the most frequently occurring characters have the shortest codes.
+Finally, we assign unique codes for each letter: 0 for left and 1 for right.
+For instance, the code for D is 10.
+To reach D from the root, we move first to the right, then to the left.
+This system is efficient since we don't need to denote when one code ends and the next begins — we simply stop whenever we reach a leaf.
+As a result, the most frequently appearing characters have the shortest codes:
 ```
 A = 00
 E = 11